Kagerō Nikki

 is a work of classical Japanese literature, written around 974, that falls under the genre of nikki bungaku, or diary literature.
 The author of Kagerō Nikki was a woman known only as the Mother of Michitsuna.
 Using a combination of waka poems and prose, she conveys the life of a noblewoman during the Heian period.

-Kagerō Nikki is often called The Gossamer Years in English, which is the title given to the first English translation by Edward Seidensticker.
-The term kagerō has three possible meanings: it may mean a mayfly; a heat wave; or a thin film of cobweb, which is the meaning proposed by English Orientalist Arthur Waley.
+In English Kagerō Nikki is often called The Gossamer Years, which is the title given to the first English translation by Edward Seidensticker.
+The term kagerō has three possible meanings: it may mean a mayfly; a heat wave; or a thin film of cobweb, which is the meaning proposed by the English Orientalist Arthur Waley.

 Origin

 During the Heian Period, prominent families often collected and compiled their poems in a family collection, or kashū.
 It is likely that Fujiwara no Kaneie, her husband, asked the Mother of Michitsuna to create such a collection for their family.
 However, because she decided to add her own experiences along with the poems that she and Kaneie exchanged, Kagerō Nikki emerged.
 From the outset, the Mother of Michitsuna reveals her concerns by exploring the reality of her condition.
 It is commonly believed that Michitsuna’s Mother began writing the work in around 971, when she was facing one of her marriage crises.